tnovas/streamlabs/README.md

 }
 ```

-## Get alerts realtime:
+## Get alerts real time:
-For get alerts realtime you have make a call to `connectWebSocket` and will return a token and should be use in url WebSocket in the client
+For get alerts on real time you have to call `connectWebSocket` and you will get a token, it should be used on WebSocket in the client
 ```
 Server Side
 streamLabs.connectWebSocket((socketToken) => return socketToken);